 How long do sperm live?

 The answer depends on a number of things, but the most important is where the sperm are located.

 On a dry surface, such as clothing or bedding, sperm are dead by the time the semen has dried.
-In water, such as a warm bath or hot tub, sperm will likely live longer because they thrive in warm, wet environments; however, the chances sperm in a tub of water will find their way inside a female bather and cause her to become pregnant are extremely low.
+In water, such as a warm bath or hot tub, they'll likely live longer because they thrive in warm, wet places.
+But the odds that sperm in a tub of water will find their way inside a woman's body and cause them to get pregnant are extremely low.

 Is there anything you can do to improve the health of your sperm?

-Many of the things you do to keep yourself healthy can also improve the health of your sperm.
-These include:
+Many of the things you do to keep yourself healthy can also do the same for sperm.
+Try some of these tips:

 - Don't smoke or use illicit drugs, especially anabolic steroids.

 - Avoid contact with toxins such as pesticides and heavy metals.

 - Eat a healthy diet and keep your weight under control.

 - Keep your scrotum cool, because heat slows down the making of sperm.
 To do this, avoid hot baths, wear boxers instead of briefs, and try not to wear tight pants.